Audi A3 Sportback Review & Prices

 The Audi A3 Sportback is available with two petrol engines and one diesel.
 Petrol models come as standard with a six-speed manual gearbox, with the option to swap it for a seven-speed dual-clutch auto.
 The diesel is automatic as standard.

-The 30 TFSI petrol is the range entry-point producing 110hp from a 1.0-litre, three-cylinder engine.
-Performance is adequate rather than startling – 0-60mph takes 10.6 seconds – but it can return a fuel economy of about 50mpg and costs £190 to tax in its first year.
-An entry-level BMW 118i is slightly quicker but also slightly less economical.
+The 30 TFSI is the range entry-point producing 116hp from a 1.5-litre petrol engine.
+Performance is adequate rather than startling – 0-62mph takes just under 10 seconds – but it can return fuel economy of about 50mpg.

 Safety and security

-The Audi A3 Sportback was awarded a five-star rating when it was crash-tested by Euro NCAP and it comes fitted with features such as automatic emergency brakes, hill-hold assist, lane-departure warning and a distance sensor that warns when you’re too close to the car in front.
+The Audi A3 Sportback was awarded a five-star rating when it was crash-tested by Euro NCAP and it comes fitted with features such as automatic emergency braking, hill-hold assist, lane-departure warning and a distance sensor that warns when you’re too close to the car in front.
+Driver attention and drowsiness warning is included as standard as part of the 2024 update, as is a speed limiter function.
 You also get a car alarm as standard.

 Reliability and problems